BEST WESTERN PLUS Bayside Inn

 From: The south.
 Take Interstate 5 North to 6th Avenue.
 Turn left on 6th Avenue and right onto Ash Street.
 The BEST WESTERN PLUS Bayside Inn is located at the intersection of Columbia and Ash Street.

-From: The west.
+From: The east.
 Take Interstate 8 West to Highway 163 South and exit onto Ash Street.
 The BEST WESTERN PLUS Bayside Inn is located at the intersection of Columbia and Ash Street.

 BEST WESTERN PLUS Bayside Inn

 We care about the quality of your stay with us.
 Below are nearby attractions, shopping and restaurants that are popular with our guests.
 Listed locations are nearby with approximate distance listed where available.

 Most Popular Area Attractions

 Plan your next California getaway.
 The Cabrillo National Monument honors the landing spot of the first Spanish explorers when they arrived to San Diego area and later founded the city of San Diego.
 Visitors to this monument can enjoy exploring the history of the area or take part in outdoor activities.

 The monument's visitors' center, guests can take a self-guided tour of the Old Point Loma Lighthouse, visit the "Age of Exploration" exhibit room, and see military history exhibits.
 Outside, guests can hike the Bayside Trail, go bicycling along Cabrillo Memorial Drive, and take in views of the city and Pacific Ocean.

 Home to the 3rd Marine Aircraft Wing, the Marine Corps Air Station Miramar is located north of San Diego, California.
 In use from 1917 to 1920, then again from 1929 to the present, MCAS Miramar is found north of downtown San Diego, just east of I-805.